 As artificial intelligence continues to change the way in which companies interact with customers, chatbots remain a key player in delivering this modern form of customer service.
 These digital assistants are more than just a passing trend: Mindbrowser states that 96% of businesses believe chatbots are here to stay.
-Business Insider adds that by 2020, over 80% of brands are expected to have some kind of chatbot implementation.
+Half of all companies worldwide have already implemented a chatbot for their customer service, according to a study by Grand View research.
 However, many customer service experts warn that using this form of AI correctly is essential to improving service—if your company does not design them well, their efforts will backfire and lead to customer frustration.
 Here are five tips to consider when using chatbots for customer service.

 Just as your human agents are trained to target the needs of your specific customers, chatbots may be designed to do the same.
 While these little robots may not replace the human touch of your agents, they can certainly approach service in the same way.
-Analyze customer data closely to determine what your customers want from your brand.
-Do they like product recommendations?
-Do they need a faster checkout process?
-By identifying such needs, you can train chatbots to deliver on these points much as an agent would.
+Like human advisors who receive training to target the specific needs of your customer base, chatbots must be programmed to achieve these same goals.
+They will never replace the human touch of your agents, but they can certainly provide services in a similar manner.
+Therefore, adjusting the behavior of your chatbots based on customer needs will help improve the customer experience and increase the efficiency of your customer service.

 Just as agents need new information to perform at their best, so do chatbots.
 Train your chatbots regularly so that they are updated with new brand information.
 For example, they should be kept up to date regarding new products and pricing information, and they must also be fed customer data so that they can provide the most accurate service in real time.